 Jugaad / Of Intimacy and Love

-West Bengal, Jharkhand, Bihar, Uttar Pradesh, Delhi, Haryana, Punjab, Uttarakhand, Rajasthan, Maharashtra, Karnataka, Tamil Nadu, Kerala.
+With translators, I have traveled to cities and villages across these territories: West Bengal, Jharkhand, Bihar, Uttar Pradesh, Delhi, Haryana, Punjab, Uttarakhand, Rajasthan, Maharashtra, Karnataka, Tamil Nadu, Kerala, Telangana, Andhra Pradesh, Chhattisgarh.

-by Diane Smyth, the work was awarded 'Juror's Pick' in LensCulture's Art Photography Awards
+by Diane Smyth (2017), and LensCulture's Art Photography Awards